- > Is now a good time to buy an Apple Watch?

 The Series 3 comes in two sizes of case: 38mm or 42mm.
 The Series 6 and the SE are available in 40mm or 44mm.

-The general interpretation is that these are designed to suit an average woman and an average man's hand/wrist dimensions respectively, but you needn't feel bound by that: there are no other changes to the design of the watch other than size - no explicitly masculine/feminine decorative elements etc. (Also, a man can wear a 'woman's watch' if he wants to.
-Don't let anyone tell you different!)
+The general interpretation is that these are designed to suit an average woman and an average man's hand/wrist dimensions respectively, but you obviously needn't feel bound by that: there are no other changes to the design of the watch other than size - no explicitly masculine/feminine decorative elements or anything like that.

 Weight varies according to the material, size and whether or not cellular is included.

 Finally, bear in mind that the available configurations of material/colour/strap are slightly different depending on the size - so your choice in this category will slightly reduce your options in others.
 We strongly recommend that you prioritise size above other considerations, however.
-Don't be like the shoe shopper who goes one size too big because they're 90 percent off - the pain isn't worth it!
+Don't be like the shoe shopper who goes one size too big because they've been heavily discounted - the pain isn't worth it!

 The material used determines what colour you can find the Apple Watch in.